Nana (novel): Synopsis

 In the course of the novel Nana destroys every man who pursues her: Philippe Hugon is imprisoned after stealing from the army to lend Nana money; the wealthy banker Steiner bankrupts himself trying to please her; Georges Hugon stabs himself with scissors in anguish over her; Vandeuvres incinerates himself after Nana ruins him financially; Fauchery, a journalist and publisher who falls for Nana early on, writes a scathing article about her later, and falls for her again and is ruined financially; and Count Muffat, whose faithfulness to Nana brings him back for humiliation after humiliation until he finds her in bed with his elderly father-in-law.
 In George Becker's words: "What emerges from [Nana] is the completeness of Nana's destructive force, brought to a culmination in the thirteenth chapter by a kind of roll call of the victims of her voracity".

 Zola has Nana die a horrible death in July 1870 from smallpox.
-She disappears, her belongings are auctioned and no one knows where she is.
+She has disappeared, her belongings have been auctioned, and no one knows where she is.
 It comes out that she has been living with a Russian prince, leaving her infant son in the care of an aunt near Paris, but when a smallpox epidemic breaks out she returns to nurse him; he dies, and she catches the disease.
 Zola suggests that her true nature, concealed by her physical beauty, has come to the surface.
 "What lay on the pillow was a charnel house, a heap of pus and blood, a shovelful of putrid flesh.
 The pustules had invaded the whole face, so that one pock touched the next".
 Outside her window the crowd is madly cheering "To Berlin!
 To Berlin!" to greet the start of the Franco-Prussian War, which will end in defeat for France and the end of the Second Empire.